|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Tornado was ~1 mile due east.

 As with yesterday's tornado event, low clouds and fog were scattered underneath the storms.
 Both yesterday and today, in many places, columns of fog would extend all of the way to cloud base, leading to a whole host of tornado look-alikes that would probably fool most people unfamiliar with storm features (especially when viewed at a distance).
-For an experienced storm observer, however, these 'fog-nadoes' are easily dismissed due to one key characteristic: lack of motion.
+For an experienced storm photographer, however, these 'fog-nadoes' are easily dismissed due to one key characteristic: lack of motion.
 The fog columns would drift lazily along, coming and going slowly.

 Like yesterday, the key characteristic to look for with any suspicious lowered cloud formation was simple: is it rapidly moving upward/rotating or not?
 Rotation and rapid upward motion in a cloud feature isn't hard to see, especially when viewed within a mile or two.
 The tornadic features had very clear rapid upward motion and rotation that made identifying them easy.
 The ambient cloud bases surrounding the tornadoes also displayed easily-identifiable characteristics, like upward motion in cloud tags and rapid horizontal movement toward/around the center of circulation.
 The non-tornadic fog columns usually were located where the cloud bases displayed no notable motion.